Student Code of Conduct

 Step 1: Informal Resolution Meeting

+Students with a documented disability who need accommodations at any stage in the conduct process must notify the Dean of Students in writing at least three days prior to the hearing or meeting.
 The Dean of Students will have an initial meeting with the student in order to determine whether disciplinary charges should be initiated.
 The Dean will advise the student of the allegation(s) and explain the student conduct process and clarify the student’s rights and responsibilities.
 Every effort will be made to resolve the matter by mutual agreement.
 Following the preliminary meeting the Dean will take one of the following actions:

-- If the student fails to appear, the dean may find the student responsible and impose sanctions.
+- If the student fails to appear, the Dean may find the student responsible and impose sanctions.

-- If there is no basis for the allegation or if it does not warrant disciplinary action, the dean will dismiss the allegation.
+- If there is no basis for the allegation or if it does not warrant disciplinary action, the Dean will dismiss the allegation.

-- If the student accepts responsibility, the dean will impose sanctions and no further hearing is required.
+- If the student accepts responsibility, the Dean will impose sanctions and no further hearing is required.

-If the student does not accept responsibility, the dean will initiate formal disciplinary charges.
+- If the student does not accept responsibility, the Dean will initiate formal disciplinary charges.

-Step Two: Formal Hearing
+Step 2: Formal Hearing

 - A formal administrative hearing by the Dean of Students; or